TeachmanLab/MTData/README.md

 ## Here is our to do list:
 1. Finish all the basic functions(export, decode, report)
-  A. export <- basic over all function is done and deployed to Laura's server.
+- export <- basic over all function is done and deployed to Laura's server.
 Need to add more flexible functions.*
-  B. decode <- Almost done.
+- decode <- Almost done.
 Not yet tested*
-  C. report <- not yet started and need helps on.*
+- report <- not yet started and need helps on.*

 2. Make the functions to be commend line tools and test them.  <- not yet done.*